It’s about what happens between us

 Specialist relationship and trauma therapy, to help you live fully and accept all parts of you

-Both our strengths and our difficulties develop in the relationships between us – in the stories, life events, language, cultures, behaviours and interactions.
+Both our strengths and our difficulties develop in the relationships between us – in the behaviours and interactions, stories, life events, language, and cultures.

 Our emotional wellbeing isn’t about what’s wrong with us but about what has happened to us and how we’ve been supported to make sense of it.